adobeio/adobeio-documentation/sign/api_usage/get_signing_url.md

-# Get the signing URL
+# Get the Signing URL

 When the agreement is ready for signing, invoke `GET /agreements/{agreementId}/signingUrls` to get the signing URL: